-If you have a new home, first check in the meter box near the curb to see if there is a temporary shut-off valve.
+First check in the meter box near the curb to see if there is a temporary shut-off valve.
 This valve does not require any special tools to activate, and will allow you to shut off the water while you make repairs.
 If you do not have one, you will need to call the City for assistance.

-DURING NORMAL BUSINESS HOURS (9 AM TO 5 PM) MONDAY THROUGH FRIDAY, call Dayton City Hall at (503)864-2221.
+DURING NORMAL BUSINESS HOURS (9 AM TO 4 PM) MONDAY THROUGH FRIDAY, call Dayton City Hall at (503)864-2221.
 Describe your emergency and your street address and a public works employee will be dispatched as soon as possible to assist you.
 If you live in one of the newer subdivisions, you may have an emergency shut off handle on your side of the meter.
 A quarter turn of this handle clockwise will shut off the meter.